 Even if you’re not clocking in every day, keep the same hours that you normally keep!
 Your colleagues or team members are used to having you around, and they’ll be expecting you to be available.
 You also don’t want to change it up too much and deviate from your normal routine, since that kind of change can tempt us off the path of productivity.
 Changing the hours you work might not only affect your family members and colleagues but it also can disturb your work-life balance.

-Allowing yourself scheduled breaks is also important to keep your mind sharp while working from home.
+Breaks keep your mind sharp while working from home and are crucial for focus in the first place so don’t “power through” unless you absolutely need to.
 Your eyes, brain, and body need a break from sitting and staring at a computer.
-Allowing yourself breaks is another way to stay productive at home.

 Get up and Stretch

-Physical activity is also a great way to stay focused and productive!
 Download a fitness app that tracks your steps and alerts you when it’s time to stand up.
 Take a walk on your lunch break to get some fresh air and to help feel less isolated.
-Get out the yoga mat and do some yoga and meditation when it’s time to get up and stretch.>
+Get out the yoga mat and do some yoga and meditation when it’s time to move.

 No matter what you decide to do, any physical activity will increase blood oxygen to your brain, which has been proven to make our brains perform better.
 Getting your blood pumping will help get you through that dreaded midday slump.